 - citrus rinds

 - I read dryer lint can go in there but I have found the lint in my yard later

 There will be most likely be white mold on top of your bokashi after the two weeks, but that is ok.
 If you ever see green mold growing then that is bad.
 To fix that you need to dump a quarter cup of the bokashi bran onto the green mold.
 That should clear up the mold, but you may need to add more so keep an eye on it.
-Never put anything that has already started to mold into your bokashi bucket, the green mold isn’t good for the process.
+Never put anything that has already started to mold into your bokashi bucket; the green mold isn’t good for the process.

 Using bokashi for our kitchen scraps has greatly reduced the amount of food that we just throw away.
-Rather then going to a landfill where the food sits and is wasted, we are now using it to make our plants grow better.
+Rather than going to a landfill where the food sits and is wasted, we are now using it to make our plants grow better.
 This is even better when the scraps we are recycling are vegetables from our yard.
 We are creating a sustainable garden that uses its own waste as fertilizer.
-Bokashi is also great for suburban yards because there is no smelly pile that will disturb the neighbors.
-No matter how small your yard or garden bokashi might be a great way for you to reduce your waste and grow better plants.
+Bokashi composting is also great for suburban yards because there is no smelly pile that will disturb the neighbors.
+No matter how small your yard or garden, bokashi might be a great way for you to reduce your waste and grow better plants.